Transition Integrity Project: Similar efforts by conservative groups

 They concluded that even in the face of public unrest and attempted interference by Russia and China, the constitutional order would prevail.

-Aftermath: How did the scenario projections hold up?
+Aftermath

 Donald Trump lost the popular vote by a wide margin (over 7 million votes nationally) and the electoral college by the same margin as Trump won the White House in 2016: 306/232 in Biden's favor.

-Having lost the poplar vote and failing to secure the 270 electoral college votes required to win the Presidency, Trump claimed widespread fraud.
+Having lost the popular vote and failing to secure the 270 electoral college votes required to win the Presidency, Trump claimed widespread fraud.
 He ordered his legal team to file dozens of court cases throughout the country.
 To date, they won one case and 59 were dropped by his own attorneys, dismissed by courts before evidence was presented, or had rulings against Trump's efforts.

 The day after Trump's lawyers abandoned their court case in Michigan courts, Trump summoned Michigan state Senate Majority Leader Mike Shirkey and House Speaker Lee Chatfield to the White House to discuss having the legislature ignore the loss at the ballot box and certify electors favorable to him.
 Biden won Michigan by 150,000 votes.
 Such a move would be unprecedented and may be illegal according to Michigan law.

 Trump also unsuccessfully personally pressured the Governor of Georgia, Republican Brian Kemp, to overturn the election.

 Since the election, Trump raised money allegedly for legal costs related to overturning the election.
 Trump sources claim hundreds of millions in donations to date.
-However, the fund raising materials spell out that the vast majority of donations are not going toward funding litigation to overturn the election, but rather, to his new super PAC, "Save America," which allows the money to be spent on virtually anything including direct payments to Trump himself.
+However, the fund raising materials spell out that the vast majority of donations are not going toward funding litigation to overturn the election, but rather, to his new Leadership PAC, "Save America," which allows the money to be spent on virtually anything including direct payments to Trump himself.

 Thus, much of scenario two of the war games has played out.

 In addition, on January 6, 2021, the day Congress met to certify the votes of the Electoral College, Donald Trump held a rally in front of the White House calling for a march on the Capital which resulted in a riot.
-This was the first such attack on the US Capital since the British burned the Capital in 1814.
+This was the first such attack on the U.S. Capitol since Puerto Rican Nationalists attacked Congress in 1954.
 Violence was also one of the possible outcomes that the TIP report suggested.

 In response, Nancy Pelosi, The Speaker of the House, and many Democrats called for one article of Impeachment against Donald J. Trump for, "Incitement of Insurrection".
 Donald Trump was impeached by the House of Representatives for a second time on January 13, 2021.